 Financial assets measured at amortized cost include cash, investments, accounts receivable and due from City of Toronto.
-Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.
+Financial liabilities measured at amortized cost include accounts payable and due to City of Toronto.

 Employee related costs

 The Complex has adopted the following policies with respect to employee benefit plans: